MrOtherGuy/firefox-csshacks/README.md

 ```

 You can use individual modules from theme such as to only include popups_and_menus.
 But it would still be required that you import the theme_color_variables.css or you'll have to manually edit all the colors.

-Example userChrome.css and userContent.css can be used as is to enable theme + certain features after /chrome and /content folders are copied into your profile.